jasonmpittman/backseat/README.md

 ## Features

 The Backseat agent is capable of:
-1. Producing a differential of missing patches compared to official distribution repository and CVE database.
+1. Producing a differential of missing patches compared to official distribution repository.
 2. Installing missing patches based on Backseat server selections.
+3. Execute commands issued from Backseat server.

 On each heartbeat:
-3. Sending a list of open and listening TCP and UDP ports.
+4. Sending a list of open and listening TCP and UDP ports.
-4. Sending a list of local users and groups.
+5. Sending a list of local users and groups.
-5. Sending an array of system parameters (uptime, ).
+6. Sending an array of system parameters (uptime, ).

 The Backseat server is capable of:
-1.
-2.
+1. Managing endpoints across major GNU/Linux distributions.
+No count limit!
+2. Sending commands to individual or groups of endpoints.
-3.
+3. Orchestrating patch installation.

 All network communication between agent and server occurs within an encrypted tunnel.

 ## Implementation